 The best time to visit Australia really depends on where you plan on visiting and what you want to see.

-The cooler winter months from May until September is the best time to visit the central and northern parts of the country.
+The cooler winter months from May until September are the best time to visit the central and northern parts of the country.
 It remains warm and pleasant at this time in the Northern Territory, Queensland and the top half of Western Australia.

 The hot summer months from November until March is when the southern half of the country comes to life with great weather for enjoying Victoria, New South Wales, Tasmania, South Australia and parts of Western Australia.